popova-mariia/tp/docs/UserGuide.md

 * Extra input won’t break commands like `list`, `help`, `exit`, or `clear`.

     **e.g.** `help 123` is treated the same as `help`.
+* All SilverCare commands are case-sensitive.
+Please use the lowercase command words exactly as shown in this guide.

 > **Tip for PDF users:** If you’re copying commands from a PDF version of this guide, double-check that no spaces are missing around line breaks, as sometimes PDF formatting removes them.
 >